BernardQuatermass/exim-wiki/SocksSSH.md

 If `DNSLOOKUP` exists, then only DNS-based routing will be used; to fallback to the smarthost, remove the `no_more` from that Router below.

+If there is an entry with `*` as a key in the `outbound-settings` file and no entry with `DNSLOOKUP` as the key, then only the second Router will ever be used.

-After that, you need an SMTP Transport.
+After the Routers, you need an SMTP Transport.

 Remember that in Exim, Transports are an unordered collection which are used by being referred to from a Router, whereas Routers are an ordered list.